ElTure97/A-standardised-GIS-based-tool-to-automate-urban-scenario-making/buildings/file_loader/1STSTEP.md

 If simultaneous different building targets data management is needed, the code requires some adaptation to cope with it;
 9) Give as a list the fields you need for your application.
-Geometry, height, age, use destination, number of floors, area, gross floor area, building type, no. of families, no. of people per building, building census section number, tabula building type identifier, POD UID (randomly generated if not available), building infiltration rate (random generated in the range [0,1] if not available), cooling system (boolean value randomly generated if not available), heating system (boolean value randomly generated too if not available), total energy demand, electricity energy demand, cooling energy demand and heating energy demand must be respectively the 1st, the 2nd, the 3rd, the 4th, the 5th, the 6th, the 7th, the 8th, the 9th, the 10th, the 11th, the 12th, the 13th, the 14th, the 15th, the 16th, 17th, the 18th, the 19th and the 20th element of the list.
+Geometry, height, age, use destination, number of floors, area, gross floor area, building type, no. of families, no. of people per building, building census section number, tabula building type identifier, POD UID (randomly generated if not available), building infiltration rate (random generated in a later specified range if not available), cooling system (boolean value randomly generated if not available), heating system (boolean value randomly generated too if not available), total energy demand, electricity energy demand, cooling energy demand and heating energy demand must be respectively the 1st, the 2nd, the 3rd, the 4th, the 5th, the 6th, the 7th, the 8th, the 9th, the 10th, the 11th, the 12th, the 13th, the 14th, the 15th, the 16th, 17th, the 18th, the 19th and the 20th element of the list.